-To be eligible for Highest Honors Honor Roll status at GACC a student must have a 93% or above in every class.
-Students having 90% or above average with no grade below an 87% will be included on the Honorable Mention Honor Roll
+To be eligible for Highest Honors Honor Roll status at GACC a student must have an A or above in every class.
+Students having 90% or above average with no grade below a B will be included on the Honorable Mention Honor Roll.